 Robotic Process Automation Explained

-With RPA solutions, users program a software robot to follow the steps a human would normally take in performing a process.
+With RPA platforms, users program a software robot to follow the steps a human would normally take in performing a process.
 The robot performs tasks that are repetitive – and boring – for humans.
 By using computers to perform the tasks instead, RPA lowers costs and promises better accuracy, because computers don’t get tired or make keystroke errors.

 When looking at business process management (BPM) vs RPA, there are some major differences.
 BPM is focused on improving an existing business process.
 That often involves automating some steps in the process, although that’s not necessarily a requirement.
 It’s more about optimizing a process to make it more effective and efficient, often by using methodologies such as Six Sigma and Lean.